makrai/notes/jagrova19-lm-surpris-fantasy-slav.md

-Language models, surprisal and fantasy in Slavic intercomprehension☆\
+Language models, surprisal and fantasy in Slavic intercomprehension\
 Klára Jágrová, Tania Avgustinova, Irina Stenger, Andrea Fischer\
 Computer Speech & Language Volume 53, January 2019, Pages 242-275

 # Abstract

 * monolingual human language processing, the\
-  predictability of a word given its surrounding sentential context is crucial.
+  predictability of a word given its surrounding sentential context is crucial
-* receptive multilingualism, it is\
+* receptive multilingualism
-  unclear to what extent predictability in context interplays with other linguistic factors in understanding a related but unknown language – a
+  * unclear to what extent predictability in context interplays with other linguistic factors in understanding a related but unknown language
   * called intercomprehension
   * two dimensions influencing processing effort during intercomprehension: surprisal in sentential context and linguistic distance.
 Based on this